top of page

 3. Limited Scope: Leaders cannot realistically form deep exchanges with every member of large teams.

 4. Dependence on Leader’s Skills: Relationship-building requires empathy, communication, and fairness.
+Leader characteristics such as trust-building, transformational leadership, and traits like extraversion and agreeableness are crucial for fostering high-quality exchanges.

 5. Potential Exclusion: Out-groups risk disengagement, harming overall team performance.
+Varying LMX quality can negatively affect group processes, leading to reduced team cohesion and increased conflict.

 These drawbacks underscore the importance of balance when applying leader member exchange leadership in organizations.
+Workforce development initiatives and resources such as the quality improvement center can help leaders address these challenges by promoting best practices and supporting organizational effectiveness.

 Applications of LMX Theory in Organizations